Zoo Habitat Designers

 Zoo habitat designers may be members of professional groups such as the American Association of Zoo Keepers (AAZK), an organization that boasts members in all levels of zoo management from keepers to curators.
 The AAZK currently boasts a membership of more than 2,800 zoo professionals.

-The International Zoo Educators Association (IZEA) is another professional group that includes zoo habitat designers in its membership.
+The International Zoo Educators Association (IZEA) is another professional group that includes designers in its membership.
 The IZEA seeks to improve the quality of zoo education and to promote interaction of zoo professionals with the public.

-Compensation for zoo habitat designer positions can vary widely based on the size of the project, the financial backing of the institution and the specific responsibilities involved.
+Compensation can vary widely based on the size of the project, the financial backing of the institution and the specific responsibilities involved.
 The Bureau of Labor Statistics (BLS) includes zoo habitat designers under the more general category of landscape architects in its salary surveys.
 During the most recent salary survey conducted in May of 2012, landscape architects earned a median annual wage of $64,180 per year ($30.86 per hour).
 The lowest ten percent of landscape architects earned less than $38,450 per year while the highest ten percent of landscape architects earned more than $101,850 per year.

 As with most careers, compensation is directly commensurate with experience in the field.
 Zoo habitat designers with many years of experience or those with a coveted area of expertise can expect to earn top dollar on the salary scale.